sherpa/sherpa/docs/evaluation/cache.rst

 :py:meth:`~sherpa.models.model.ArithmeticModel.calc` method of
-:py:class:`~sherpa.models.model.ArithmeticModel` models, and this then uses the parameter values, evaluation grid, and integrate setting to look for a value from the models cache.
-If found the value is returned, otherwise the model is evaluated and the result is cached.
+:py:class:`~sherpa.models.model.ArithmeticModel` models, and this then uses the parameter values, evaluation grid, and integrate setting to look for a value from that model's cache.
+If found the value is returned, otherwise the model is evaluated and the result is added to the cache.

 Unfortunately it is not always obvious if a model uses caching, or how effective it is.